tradebro/goingfast/README.md

 More about the reasoning for this bot's creation on my blog post below:

 [Building A Bitcoin Trading Bot With Sanic](https://bango29.com/building-a-bitcoin-trading-bot-with-sanic/)

+## Supported Exchanges

+The bot is written to support both spot and leveraged exchanges.
+However, at the moment of writing, only these exchanges are implemented.

+* Bybit
+* Bitmex